onfido/onfido-sdk-ui/README.md

 - **`containerId {String} optional`**

   A string of the ID of the container element that the UI will mount to.
 This needs to be an empty element.
 The default ID is `onfido-mount`.

-- **`onReady {Function} optional`**

-  Callback function that fires once the library has successfully authenticated using the JWT.
-In this function we recommend removing the `disabled` attribute on the modal trigger button.

-- **`onDocumentCapture {Function} optional`**

-  Callback that fires when the document has been successfully captured and confirmed by the user.
-It returns an object that contains the document capture.

-- **`onFaceCapture {Function} optional`**

-  Callback that fires when the face has been successfully captured and confirmed by the user.
-It returns an object that contains the face capture.

-- **`onComplete {Function} optional`**

-  Callback that fires when both the document and face have successfully been captured.
-It returns an object that contains both captures.
-This event data should sent to your backend where the full API requests will be made.

 - **`steps {List} optional`**